prabhuignoto/react-chrono-docs/docs/features/outline.md

-# Outline
+# Timeline Outline Navigation

+React Chrono includes an outline feature that allows users to quickly navigate to specific items within the timeline.
+This is particularly useful for long timelines with many events.

-The outline functionality allows you to quickly jump to a specific timeline item.
-It's supported on the `VERTICAL` and `VERTICAL_ALTERNATING` modes, and when enabled, it displays a button in the top left (or right) corner of the timeline.
-Clicking on the button opens a popover that allows you to select a specific timeline item.
+The outline functionality is supported in `VERTICAL` and `VERTICAL_ALTERNATING` modes.
+When enabled, an outline button appears in the top-left corner of the timeline (or top-right if the layout is [flipped](./flip-layout.md)).
+Clicking this button reveals a popover menu listing all timeline items.

-## Usage
+## Enabling the Outline

-To use the outline functionality, add the `enableOutline` prop to your React-Chrono component and set it to true.
-Here's an example:
+To activate the outline feature, add the `enableOutline` prop to your `<Chrono>` component and set it to `true`.

 ```jsx
 import React from "react";